 Year over year hacking and unauthorized access are the 2 main categories of breaches which have had the most increase.
 Good news is the decrease due to employee error or negligence.

 Businesses are seeing the largest increase in breaches.
-Breaches affect their brand, impact their employees and customers.
+Breaches affect their brand, impact on their employees and customers.
 Because breaches will happen, as the statistics illustrate, businesses have to protect the data!

 *Facts for this article are from Identity Theft Resource Center, idtheftcenter.org